Vargasavour Recipes

 Estefania

-Braised Pork Cheeks in Wine Sauce are a traditional Spanish favorite, slow-cooked in red wine and sherry until melt-in-your-mouth tender and deeply flavorful.
+Braised Pork Cheeks in Wine Sauce is a traditional Spanish dish where pork cheeks are slow-braised in red wine and sweet sherry until tender, with a rich, glossy sauce that develops through time rather than technique.

 Recipe